matievisthekat/spotifysync-app/README.md

 # TuneIn

-A desktop app used to connect to any [TuneIn server](https://github.com/MatievisTheKat/tunein-server) via a HTTP url
+A desktop app used to connect to any [TuneIn server](https://github.com/MatievisTheKat/tunein-server) via a HTTP url.
+TuneIn allows to you sync your Spotify client with any TuneIn server so that you can listen to the same music as the person running the server is listening to

 ## Installation